Fisheries and Oceans Canada Values and Ethics Code

 “Political activities” are defined in Part 7 of the PSEA as:

-If we wish to engage in a political activity not covered by Part 7 of the PSEA that could constitute a conflict of interest, we are required to report the proposed activity to the Centre for VICR.
-Similarly, if we are subject to this Code but not subject to Part 7 of the PSEA, including casual and part-time workers, and wish to engage in any political activity that could constitute a conflict of interest, we are to report the proposed activity to the Centre for VICR.
+If we wish to engage in a political activity not covered by Part 7 of the PSEA that could constitute a conflict of interest, we are required to report the proposed activity to the Workplace Well-Being.
+Similarly, if we are subject to this Code but not subject to Part 7 of the PSEA, including casual and part-time workers, and wish to engage in any political activity that could constitute a conflict of interest, we are to report the proposed activity to the Workplace Well-Being.

 Examples of non-candidacy political activities are: going door-to-door to solicit votes for a candidate or party, putting a sign on your front lawn supporting a candidate or party, donating to a political candidate or party, etc. While in uniform, we shall not attend political gatherings or participate in any political activity.
-For further examples and guidance, please consult the Public Service Commission’s Guidance document.
+For further examples and guidance, please consult the Public Service Commission’s webpage on non-candidacy political activities.

-If we are considering involvement in non-candidacy political activities, we should seek advice from our manager or the Centre for VICR who is the Designated Departmental Official for Political Activities before acting.
+If we are considering involvement in non-candidacy political activities, we should seek advice from our manager or the Workplace Well-Being who is the Designated Departmental Official for Political Activities before acting.
 We should also refer to the Public Service Commission’s webpage on political activities.

 3.3 Holding a Position of Office in and/or Volunteering for Aboriginal Band Councils